lilbee

 2. The Setup Wizard auto-launches.
 Pick a chat model and an embedding model from the featured grid, then run the initial sync.

-The plugin downloads and manages the lilbee server automatically; nothing to install separately.
+The plugin downloads and manages the lilbee server for you, so there's nothing to install separately.
 The first launch fetches the right version for your platform and verifies it before starting.
-Wait for the status bar to show lilbee: ready, then open the chat.

 Hardware note: the server runs on your CPU or GPU.
 A Mac with Apple Silicon (M1+) or a PC with an NVIDIA / AMD / Intel Arc GPU gives the best performance.
-8 GB of RAM is the minimum; 16 to 32 GB is recommended.
+8 GB of RAM is the minimum, and 16 to 32 GB is recommended.
 See lilbee's hardware requirements for the full table.

 Open the chat